VISION

 PROGRAMME EDUCATIONAL OBJECTIVES

-1. Preparation: To prepare students for excelling undergraduate programs and succeed in the industry/technical profession through global, rigorous education.
+1. Preparation: To prepare students to excel in undergraduate programs and to succeed in industry / technical professions, with a special focus on chip design through global, rigorous education.

-4. Professionalism: To inculcate in students’ professional and ethical attitude, effective oral and written communication skills, teamwork skills, multidisciplinary approach, enhance alumni engagement, and an ability to relate engineering issues to broader social context, additional courses concerning self and career growth.
+4. Professionalism: To inculcate in students professional and ethical attitude, effective communication skills, teamwork skills, multidisciplinary approach, and an ability to relate engineering issues to broader social context, additional courses with regard to physical, psychological and career growth.

-5. R&D and Life-long Learning: To provide the student with an academic environment aware of excellence, outstanding leadership, ethical codes and guidelines with moral values, and the life-long learning needed for a successful professional career and also promote research and development consultancy to open new doors for future.
+5. Learning Environment: To provide student with an academic environment aware of excellence, outstanding leadership, written ethical codes and guidelines with moral values, and the life-long learning needed for a successful professional career.

 PROGRAMME OUTCOMES

-4. Conduct investigations of complex problems:Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+4. PO4: Conduct Investigations of Complex Problems: Conduct investigations of complex engineering problems using research-based knowledge including design of experiments, modelling, analysis & interpretation of data to provide valid conclusions.
+(WK8).

-11. Project management and finance:Demonstrate knowledge and understanding of the engineering and management principles and apply these to one’s own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+10. PO10: Project Management and Finance: Apply knowledge and understanding of engineering management principles and economic decision-making and apply these to one’s own work, as a member and leader in a team, and to manage projects and in multidisciplinary environments.

 PROGRAMME SPECIFIC OUTCOMES